 - ½ teaspoon salt

-- Mix room temperature butter (or melted if there is no time to warm) and sugar until smooth.½ cup butter, 1 cup sugar
+- Mix room temperature butter (or melted if there is no time to warm) and sugar until smooth.¾ cup butter, 1 cup sugar

-- Beat in the egg, vanilla, and blackberries.1 large egg, ½ teaspoon vanilla, 1 cup blackberries
+- Beat in the egg and vanilla.2 large eggs, ½ teaspoon vanilla

-- Stir in baking powder, salt, cinnamon, and flour (it is easiest to leave the flour for last if mixing by hand).
+- Stir in baking powder, salt, and flour (it is easiest to leave the flour for last if mixing by hand).
 Mix for a few minutes, the dough will start off powdery, and then will clump together, and then become almost like bread dough.2½ cups flour, 1 teaspoon baking powder, ½ teaspoon salt

 - Cover and chill for at least 1 hour (or more, up to 24 hours).